sib-swiss/taccession/README.md

 # Taccession

-**Note:** The TAccession project is partially funded by the Business, Management and Services field of the HES-SO.

 Text Mining of SIB accessions in the literature.

 ## Build
 ```
 sbt package #This creates the following jar file: target/scala-2.11/taccession_2.11-1.0.jar